 The SBRC-Nottingham is one of six synthetic biology research centres established by the UK Research councils BBSRC and EPSRC.

-Our centre concentrates on engineering bacteria to make industrially-useful products from the waste greenhouse gases: principally carbon monoxide and carbon dioxide, but with an interest in methane.
+Our centre concentrates on engineering bacteria to make industrially-useful products from C1-feedstocks including the greenhouse gases, carbon monoxide and carbon dioxide and methane.

-Our ambition is to reduce the need for petrochemicals by creating the technologies required to implement a sustainable bioeconomy.
-Hence, we are developing genetic tools to enable us to engineer existing species of bacteria into industrially useful strains capable of efficiently synthesising chemicals that are currently provided from fossil fuels.
+Our ambition is to reduce societal reliance on petrochemicals based feedstocks by creating the technologies required to implement a more sustainable bioeconomy.
+We are developing genetic tools that will allow us to engineer bacteria capable of producing chemicals that are currently only available from fossil fuels.

 The process is somewhat analogous to yeast fermentation that converts sugar into ethanol.
 Our bacteria are grown in sealed vessels and this facilitates the conversion of waste gas into ‘fixed carbon’ products through ‘gas fermentation’.